Vessels — Full Integration Reference

 vessels webhooks list

-vessels webhooks create --url https://myapp.com/hooks/vessels [--events interaction.response,message.user]
+vessels webhooks create --url https://myapp.com/hooks/vessels [--events interaction.response,message.user,vessel.created]

 vessels webhooks delete <id>